-Don’t miss out on this classic, comfort food this holiday season.
+Don’t miss out on this classic comfort food this holiday season.
 Our gluten-free stuffing recipe is dairy-free and can also be made vegan if you use an egg replacer.
-Of course, we used apple cider vinegar and some of our other favorite ingredients but it still has the classic flavor you are craving.
+Of course, we used apple cider vinegar and some of our other favorite ingredients, but it still has the classic flavor of traditional holiday stuffing.

-This cranberry sauce recipe uses xylitol instead with maple syrup.
-Once you see how easy and tasty it is to make your own, you won’t go back.
+Canned cranberry sauce is a goldmine of sugar, often including high fructose corn syrup, which is one of the most destructive sugars you can put in your body.
+Homemade is the way to go!
+Our cranberry sauce recipe uses xylitol and maple syrup.
+Once you see how easy and tasty it is to make your own, you won’t go back to store-bought.

 You don’t have to miss out on sweets just because you are eating healthy.
 You just have to make sweets a little healthier.
 Our pumpkin pie is gluten-free, egg-free, dairy-free, and uses healthier sugars.
 Your guests won’t even know it’s healthy and you can keep the baking tradition alive!
 For another version, try this Gluten-Free Pumpkin Pie.